Siege of Warangal (1323): Second attack

 When Ghiyath al-Din learned of the siege's failure, he severely punished the rebels.
 He then sent reinforcements to Devagiri, and instructed Ulugh Khan to launch a fresh attack on Warangal.
 Within four months of his retreat, Ulugh Khan marched to Telangana again, this time capturing enemy forts en route to Warangal.
 First, he captured a place called Badrikot (possibly modern Bidar).
 Then, he marched to Bodhan, and captured it after a 3-4 day siege.
 The defending governor and his companions embraced Islam to save their lives.

 Next, Ulugh Khan marched to Warangal, where he first besieged and captured the outer mud fort, and then surrounded the inner citadel.
 The siege lasted for five months, which suggests that the defenders put up a strong resistance.
 The scarcity of provisions in the fort may have forced Prataparudra to surrender.
 After he opened the gates of the citadel, the invaders ransacked and plundered the houses and destroyed the public buildings.
-In particular the Swayambhudeva Temple where the state deity of the Kakatiyas, Chaturmukha lingam (Lord Shiva with four faces on the linga), was erected in early 12th century and possibly the grandest structure in Warangal, was razed to the ground after plundering of its wealth and valuables.
-He then enslaved many people who would later serve in both Delhi and Warangal for the Sultan and well as his governors and nobles.

 Ulugh Khan sent Prataparudra and his family members to Delhi, escorted by a contingent led by his lieutenants Qadir Khan and Khawaja Haji.
 Prataparudra appears to have killed himself on the banks of the Narmada River on the way to Delhi.